Jahvon Blair

-Jahvon Michael Henry-Blair (born March 27, 1998) is a Canadian professional basketball player who last played for the Westchester Knicks of the NBA G League.
-He played college basketball for the Georgetown Hoyas.
+Jahvon Michael Henry-Blair (born March 27, 1998) is a Canadian professional basketball player for Poitiers Basket 86 of the LNB Pro B. He played college basketball for the Georgetown Hoyas.

 High school career

 Blair attended St. Edmund Campion Secondary School in Brampton, Ontario before completing his high school career at the Athlete Institute in Mono, Ontario, where he averaged 23.6 points, 6.4 rebounds and 2.7 assists per game.

 He was named most valuable player of the Jordan Brand Classic International Game and the BioSteel All-Canadian Game.
 He committed to playing college basketball for Georgetown, becoming the first commitment during the tenure of head coach Patrick Ewing.

 College career

 As a freshman at Georgetown, Blair averaged nine points and was named to the Big East All-Freshman Team.
 He declined to 4.1 points per game in his sophomore season.
 On February 8, 2020, Blair scored a career-high 30 points in a 76–72 win over DePaul.

 As a junior, he averaged 10.8 points per game.
 In his senior season, Blair assumed a leading role with the departures of several key players, including Mac McClung.

 He led the team in scoring with 15.4 points per game and helped lead the Hoyas to the Big East tournament title and Georgetown's first NCAA tournament berth since 2015.
 After the season, Blair declared for the 2021 NBA draft, forgoing an additional season of eligibility.